crazedd0ge/gtnhnotes/docs/circuits.md

 # Circuits

+One of the things you're going to be doing a lot, and for a very long time at that, is crafting circuits.
+Exactly what those machines need all that computation for isn't necessarily obvious sometimes, but if you want to industrialize, you're not escaping the need for circuits.
+Many, oh so very many circuits.

 Terminology GTNH (and Gregtech in general) groups circuits based on two things - their tier and their type, or grade as I like to use for the latter distinction.
 A circuit's tier is exactly that, LV tier circuits are used to craft LV tier machines, MV tier circuits craft MV tier machines, etc. A circuit's grade seemingly does not make too much of a difference for crafting purposes - an IV Mainframe and an IV Processor share 99% of their uses in recipes - but where they do differ is where it matters the absolute most: How expensive/difficult they are to craft, and whether they can be used to craft higher tiers of circuits.

 NEI has an overview page for all of the different circuits (and many of the circuit components) which you can access by looking up the recipe of most circuits, and clicking on the "Circuits overview" button on the Gregtech Circuits NEI tab.
 Circuit tiers are shown top to bottom, circuit grades are shown left to right.